Events

 Arms Control Cybersecurity

-JD Work is a nonresident senior fellow with the Atlantic Council’s Cyber Statecraft Initiative.
+JD Work is a nonresident senior fellow with the Cyber Statecraft Initiative, part of the Atlantic Council Tech Programs.
 He is also a professor at the National Defense University’s College of Information and Cyberspace where he explores the theory, practice, and operational art of the cyber warfighting function, the wider role of the cyber instrument in national security strategy, and the future defense competition and stability problem space.

-Mr. Work holds additional affiliations with Columbia University’s School of International and Public Affairs, Saltzman Institute of War and Peace Studies as well as George Washington University, Elliot School of International Affairs.
+Work holds additional affiliations with Columbia University’s School of International and Public Affairs, the Saltzman Institute of War and Peace Studies, and George Washington University’s Elliot School of International Affairs.
 He further serves as a senior advisor to the US Cyberspace Solarium Commission.